 There is quite a lot of information on this, and while some people say yes leathers are, and others say that they are not.
 I’ve worn leathers in the rain multiple times and on some occasions, I got soaked to the core whilst on others I’ve stayed bone dry.
 This is all circumstantial and depends on a number of factors.
 A perforated race-style suit designed to allow airflow through to keep the wearer cool will also allow moisture through, and quite often the stretch panels around body joints will get pretty sodden quickly.
 With that in mind, just a standard leather style jacked with no holes may still do a good job of keeping moisture out.

 Getting leathers wet can cause big problems with the garment.
 Repeated cycles of getting wet, and then drying out can cause the leather to deteriorate and stiffen up, particularly if dried too quickly.
-When wet leather will also get heavy, as if the leather wasn’t heavy enough to start with.
+This washing and drying takes out the natural oils and tanning additives that keep the leather, leathery.
+You can add these components back in and condition the leather, but looking after it in the first place eliminates the need.
+When wet leather will also get heavy as if the leather wasn’t heavy enough to start with.

 How can I dry out wet leather?